 Byonics provides a Bluetooth add-on for the Tinytrak 4.
 While I love the TT4 I am not a huge fan of their TT4BT Bluetooth solution.
-It consists of a board with 2 DB9, no case nothing to protect and makes all the think clunky and bulky.
+It consists of a board with 2 DB9, no case nothing to protect and makes the whole thing clunky and bulky.
 Almost 4 years ago I came up with my own more slick and integrated solution and have been happy with it since then.

 Every now and then I keep on reading on social networks or forums how people set RX only igates up.
 RX only igates are just bad, really bad.
 I could just leave you with the following statement “APRS is a bidirectional network and RX only igates are not bidirectionnal.
 Period” But let me expose how they are breaking the network.